AmoAmonRa/Youtube-Downloader/README.md

-Change video to True for downloading videos
+Change video variable to True for downloading videos